RetroReversing/retroReversing/categories/consoles/ps1.md

 ---

 # Introduction to Hacking the Sony Playstation One
-Interested in learning more about the the Sony Playstation?
+Interested in learning more about the Sony Playstation?
 Excellent!
 This section will guide you through the basics, starting from basic 32-bit MIPS assembly language all the way to an introduction to reverse engineering your first game!

 ---
 # Retail Playstation hardware